Use your MP3 player to train your swimming cadence

 audio.export(out_file, format="mp3", bitrate="24k", parameters=["-acodec", "libmp3lame", "-q:a", "9"])

-And finally, we combine everything and generate a sound file:
+Now, we can combine everything and generate a ‘final’ audio file:

 export_audiofile_as_optimized_mp3(